Skip to main content

 The vitality of your hair is a direct reflection of a complex, silent dialogue happening within your cells.
 This dialogue is governed by a precise language of chemical messengers, a system of hormones and peptides that dictates the life cycle of every single hair follicle.
 Understanding this language is the first step toward recalibrating the conversation and restoring function.

 Each hair follicle on your scalp operates on a cyclical timeline, a recurring sequence of growth, transition, and rest.
 This is a biological process, elegant in its design, composed of three primary phases.
-The is the period of active growth, where cells in the follicle divide rapidly to create new hair fiber.
+The anagen phase is the period of active growth, where cells in the follicle divide rapidly to create new hair fiber.

 Following this is the catagen phase, a brief transitional stage where growth stops.
 Finally, the telogen phase is a resting period, after which the hair is shed to make way for a new anagen hair to begin its cycle anew.
 This entire process is exquisitely sensitive to the body’s systemic environment, particularly the endocrine system’s subtle orchestrations.